ranfysvalle02/ml-backpropagation/README.md

 # The Surprising Power of Simple Algorithms and Big Data

+In an era where technology is advancing at an unprecedented pace, have you ever stopped to wonder about the forces driving this rapid progress?
 Have you ever been amazed at how your smartphone recognizes your face, how streaming services predict what you'll enjoy watching next, or how voice assistants understand your questions?
 It might seem like there's some complex magic happening behind the scenes.
 But here's the surprising part: **it's pretty amazing how large amounts of data, and a relatively simple mechanic (backpropagation and gradient descent), can produce mind-blowing results**.

 Backpropagation uses the chain rule from differential calculus to compute the gradient (or derivative) of the loss function with respect to the weights in a neural network.
 This gradient is then used in the gradient descent algorithm to update the weights and minimize the loss function.